arthurwelle/codehover/README.md

 This way one could set up pseudo-lines of code (show as text) in the table and a series of images showing the intermediate results of the code with a hovering interaction.

 I have to say that I begin with the ideia of the package without knowing about a simillar package based on Xaringan: <a href= "https://github.com/EvaMaeRey/flipbookr">flipbookr</a>.
 In fact, I guess it was in my subconscious all along, for I follow Gina Reynolds work on twitter for a long time.
 She made a wonderful job there, way more sophisticated than I even hope to implement here.
-CodeHover is aimed at an HTML page, with hover.
+CodeHover is aimed at a HTML page (through RMarkdwon), with hover.
 By virtue of this simple differences I will keep the package online (until she implements the same functionality on flipbookr).

 ## Installation